 - Do I have any reminders coming up?

-It should be noted that these are all inquiries the other three assistants could understand, and some of the inquiries I made were understood by Cortana (like those about the weather), so it wasn't a microphone issue.
+The other three assistants could understand all these inquiries, and Cortana understood some of the inquiries I made (like those about the weather), so it wasn’t a microphone issue.

 Success of queries and ability to understand context